 Bonus Security Tips While Using Cloud Storage Platforms

-With faster internet speeds, and with passing of time, people are growing more comfortable with storing their data online.
-This is also the way the world has been moving, since storing data online means people can collaborate in real time and do more things that were not possible before with data available only locally somewhere.
-Data being available to everybody, everywhere has opened a new paradigm of possibilities for us.
+With faster internet speeds, and with the passing of time, people are growing more comfortable with storing their data online.
+This is also the way the world has been moving, since storing data online means people can collaborate in real-time and do more things that were not possible before with data available only locally somewhere.
+Data being available to everybody everywhere has opened a new paradigm of possibilities for us.
 And with that, comes the peril of data being hacked into, more than ever.
 You need to be cautious with your accounts more than ever and here are two tips that will keep you in good stead:

-Tip 1: Using a strong password, preferably with a reliable password generator such as LastPass, DashLane or 1Password.
+Tip 1: Using a strong password, preferably with a reliable password generator such as LastPass, DashLane, or 1Password.
 This is not to be easy to remember, the goal is to have a password that is not easy to guess, and contains letters, symbols, and digits.

-Tip 2: Most cloud service providers (even email services) provide what is called two-factor authentication, that uses an app such as Google Authenticator or Microsoft Authenticator to generate time-based one-time passwords (TOTP) that serve as second layer of protection for your accounts and data should your initial password-based defense is breached.
+Tip 2: Most cloud service providers (even email services) provide what is called two-factor authentication, that uses an app such as Google Authenticator or Microsoft Authenticator to generate time-based one-time passwords (TOTP) that serve as a second layer of protection for your accounts and data should your initial password-based defense is breached.